davonab/itmd-362-pp/pp-04/readme.md

    specific URL where the guidance can be found) that you implemented in your sketch, written below:

 * HCI Guideline One (URL): https://developer.apple.com/ios/human-interface-guidelines/controls/text-fields/
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: On the MY.IIT website, they have a clear button that deletes all input in both username and password inputs.
+However, it would be more beneficial if the user had the ability to only delete input from a certain box instead of deleting everything.
+In my sketch, I put small x's in the right corner of each input box so the user can delete only info that they messed up on.

 * HCI Guideline Two (URL): https://developer.apple.com/ios/human-interface-guidelines/user-interaction/data-entry/
 * How you implemented it in your sketch: